Uninstall Exasol

 sudo umount /x && sudo rm -rf /x

-If the installation was made by a non-root user (rootless installation):
+If Exasol is installed with a non-root user (rootless installation):

 # stop and disable the c4 services